Jay Fisher: World Class Knifemaker, Photographer, Writer

 This piece was made to honor Dr. Steven Rosenberg, MD., PhD., head of oncology at the National Institutes of Health.
 It was commissioned by Tom Clancy, world renowned author and philanthropist.
 It represents slaying of the black dragon of cancer, to honor Dr. Rosenberg's work in pediatric oncology.

 The sword represents the medical caduceus, and has a 56" blade of hardened and tempered 440c high chromium stainless tool steel, double hollow ground and mirror finished.
 The guard is hand-carved 304 stainless steel, 25% chromium and 8% nickel, mirror finished and hot formed into spiral snakes that wrap around the handle core.
-The snakes tongues are split and wrap around the sword's cutting edge.
+The snakes' tongues are forked and wrap around the sword's cutting edge.
 The snakes eyes are solid Australian opals, representing the manifestation of life.
 The core is banded red jasper and hematite, chosen to represent tissue.
 The pommel is stainless steel with silver bezels embracing a solid polished gem of blue obsidian, into which is engraved the medical caduceus.

 Click on the thumbnails below for enlargements.